In the Sweet By-and-By: Parodies and satire

-During the American Civil War, veterans sang a song devoted to "The Army Bean" which used a tune derivative of "The Sweet By-and-By".

 Mark Twain made fun of the song's ubiquitous popularity, along with the demographic groups in which it became popular.
-The melody is mentioned in The Loves of Alonzo Fitz Clarence and Rosannah Ethelton (1878) and The invalid's Story (1882); in both stories the melody is sung out of tune.
+The melody is mentioned in The Loves of Alonzo Fitz Clarence and Rosannah Ethelton (1878) and The Invalid's Story (1882); in both stories the melody is sung out of tune.
 Also in chapter 17 ("A Banquet") of his 1889 satirical novel A Connecticut Yankee In King Arthur's Court.
 The protagonist, Hank Morgan, a visitor from the future, attends a lavish court dinner given by Morgan Le Fay, King Arthur's sister, during which guests are regaled with music:

 In a gallery a band with cymbals, horns, harps, and other horrors, opened the proceedings with what seemed to be the crude first-draft or original agony of the wail known to later centuries as "In the Sweet Bye and Bye."
 It was new, and ought to have been rehearsed a little more.
 For some reason or other the queen had the composer hanged, after dinner.

 The hymn was parodied by Joe Hill in 1911 as The Preacher and the Slave, in which the phrase "pie in the sky" was coined as a satirical comment on the Christian conception of heavenly reward.

 The parody In This Wheat By and By, written from the perspective of grasshoppers, was published in Beadle's Half-Dime Singer's Library in 1878.
 These singing grasshoppers became a common motif in advertising at the time.